UNCOVER: The rest ultraviolet to near infrared multiwavelength structures and dust distributions of sub-millimeter-detected galaxies in Abell 2744: Abstract

 \section{Abstract}

 With the wavelength coverage, sensitivity, and high spatial resolution of \JWST, it is now possible to peer through the dust attenuation to probe the rest-frame near infrared (NIR) and stellar structures of extremely dusty galaxies at cosmic noon ($z\sim1-3$).
-In this paper we leverage the combined ALMA and JWST/HST coverage in Abell 2744 to study the multiwavelength ($0.5-4.4\um$) structures of 11 sub-millimeter (sub-mm) detected galaxies at $z\sim0.9-3.5$ that are fainter than bright ``classical'' sub-mm galaxies (SMGs).
-While these objects reveal a diversity of structures and sizes, all exhibit decreasing sizes and increasing central concentration towards longer wavelengths.
-The smaller sizes of these objects at long wavelengths indicate that their stellar mass profiles are more compact than their optical light profiles, likely due to centrally-concentrated dust obscuration.
-Further, we find that galaxies with higher central concentration values tend to have more extreme size ratios (comparing the rest-frame NIR to rest-frame optical); this suggests that the galaxies with the most compact light distributions also have the most concentrated dust distributions.
-We also find the galaxies with the most extreme size ratios do not have elevated 1.2mm flux densities compared to the rest of our sample: we argue this means compact dust geometry, rather than e.g. high total dust quantity, drives the most extreme observed rest-frame NIR-to-optical size ratios.
+In this paper we leverage the combined ALMA and JWST/HST coverage in Abell 2744 to study the multiwavelength ($0.5-4.4\um$) structures of 11 sub-millimeter (sub-mm) detected galaxies at $z\sim0.9-3.5$ that are fainter than bright ``classical'' sub-mm galaxies (SMGs); 7 of which are detected in deep X-ray data.
+While these objects reveal a diversity of structures and sizes, all are smaller and more concentrated towards longer wavelengths.
+Of the X-ray-detected objects, only two show evidence for appreciable AGN flux contributions (at $\gtrsim2\um$).
+Excluding the two AGN-dominated objects, the smaller long wavelength sizes indicate that their rest-frame NIR light profiles, inferred to trace their stellar mass profiles, are more compact than their optical profiles.
+The sub-mm detections and visible dust lanes suggest centrally-concentrated dust is a key driver of the observed color gradients.
+Further, we find that more concentrated galaxies tend to have lower size ratios (rest-frame NIR to optical); this suggests that the galaxies with the most compact light distributions also have the most concentrated dust.
+The 1.2mm flux densities and size ratios of these 9 objects suggest that both total dust quantity and geometry impact these galaxies' multiwavelength structures.
 Upcoming higher resolution 1.2mm ALMA imaging will facilitate joint spatially-resolved analysis and will directly test the dust distributions within this representative sub-mm population.

 \keywords{Galaxy formation (595); Galaxy evolution (594); Galaxy structure (622); Galaxy radii (617)}